scaleoutsean/eseries-perf-analyzer/SCREENSHOTS.md

 These exist to demonstrate that metrics as well as basic configuration details are available.

+How to install dashboards:

-Install them with `docker compose up grafana-init` or manually by importing dashboard files from Grafana.
+- Default EPA stack (with Victoria Metrics): run `docker compose up grafana-init` or manually import dashboard files from `./grafana-init/dashboards/`
+- Grafana set up for a Prometheus-compatible data source: manually import dashboards from `./grafana-init/dashboards/`, they should work with standard Prometheus data sources.
+If you notice any Victoria Metrics-specific issues, try creating a similar panel using generic Prometheus source

-The Overview dashboard shows an example of a config table, with top-down time series, gauges and so on.
+The Overview dashboard shows an example of a configuration table, with top-down time series, gauges and so on.

 ![Overview](/images/dashboard_overview.png)